hpcleuven/VscDocumentation/source/software/module_system_basics.rst

 Unloading modules
 ~~~~~~~~~~~~~~~~~

-To unload a module, one can use the ``module unload`` command.
-It works
+To unload a specific module, use the ``module unload`` command.
-consistently with the ``load`` command, and reverses the latter's
+It works consistently with the ``load`` command, and reverses the latter's
 effect.
 One can however unload automatically loaded modules manually, to
 debug some problem.